 I remember my children being in public school and realizing that most of their friends no longer had both sets of parents in the house.
 It blew me away.

 Divorce was not a word in my vocabulary.
 When my marriage hit the rocks, I refused to sign the papers he wanted because I knew divorce was not the answer.
-When reality forced me to agree with the divorce and even to want it (because of his teen-aged girlfriend living in our house with him),I knew I no longer lived in the world I wanted to live in.
+When reality forced me to agree with the divorce and even to want it (because of his teen-aged girlfriend living with him),I knew I no longer lived in the world I wanted to live in.
 I had joined the club.

 A few years earlier, my heart had fallen to my toes when I greeted him at the door with a smile, looked down, and saw books in his bag on how to do divorce well.
 Then and there, my world was never the same.